Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 !!! important

-    Because of these limitations, users should choose privacy-enhanced transactions only when the enhanced privacy is necessary (and the extra privacy benefits outweigh the potential shortfalls).
+    Because of these limitations, use privacy-enhanced transactions only when the enhanced privacy is necessary and the extra privacy benefits outweigh the potential shortfalls.

 ### Transaction interactions